hapax/hapax.github.io/assets/teaching.md

 and a rich history of real-world motivation and use.
 Teaching trigonometry?
 Perhaps Euclid is a little dry, but what about *non-Euclidean* geometry?
-This is a wonderful place for guided discovery and exploration.
+This is a wonderful place for the guided discovery of beautiful results.
 And what could be more empowering than determining the size of the earth from the shadow of a stick, as [Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_the_Earth's_circumference) did in 100 BC?

+I could go on, but I think the conclusion is clear.
+Pick a topic, any topic.
+Figure out its history, where it comes from, what it's really used for and what mathematicians or scientists find beautiful about it.
+Now incorporate *that* material into the syllabus.
+Mathematical skills live in a big constructivist framework, and attention needs to be paid to developing that framework so that all students can benefit, according to the maximin test.
+But these goals are not at odds!

 #### What is the teacher's role?